 Instructions

-- Sterilise the jar or jars you'll be using to store the ginger.Choose glass jars with an airtight, metal lid and ensure they have been washed by hand in hot soapy water then rinsed well.
-Check that the metal lids do not have rubber inserts.
-Preheat the oven to 130 Degrees C (270 F) and place the jars in the oven for 15-20 minutes.
+- Sterilise the jar you'll be using to store the ginger.Choose glass jars with an airtight, metal lid and ensure they have been washed by hand in hot soapy water then rinsed well.
+Check that the metal lids do not have rubber inserts – if they do allow them to air dry.
+Preheat the oven to 130 Degrees C (270 F) and place the jar in the oven for 15-20 minutes.
+Keep the jar warm.

 For the Pickled Ginger: